Election cyber attack cited on Russia media

 Ekho Moskvy's editor-in-chief Alexei Venediktov wrote on his Twitter account: "It is obvious that the election day attack on the site is part of an attempt to prevent publishing information about violations."

-Shibanova was detained for 12 hours in a Moscow airport when she arrived on Saturday, and her laptop computer was seized in what the group said was a blatant attempt to stop Golos monitoring the election.
+The director of Golos, which said its site was also forced down in a cyber attack, was detained for 12 hours in a Moscow airport when she arrived on Saturday.
+Liliya Shibanova's laptop was also seized in what the group said was a blatant attempt to stop it monitoring the election.

 Last week Moscow prosecutors launched an investigation into Golos after lawmakers objected to its Western financing.